owen-makes/owen-makes/README.md

 - 👋 Hi, I’m @owen-makes
-- 👀 I’m interested in fashion, music and finance
+- 👀 I’m interested in food, music and finance
-- 🌱 I’m currently learning full stack web dev (TOP)
+- 🌱 I’m currently learning Ruby and going through the Odin Project curriculum

 <!---
 owen-makes/owen-makes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.